More on Demi Lovato’s Addiction Story

-Since her 2018 overdose, Demi had worked tirelessly on her recovery and has remained sober ever since.
-It’s taken her many years and countless relapses, but the singer, songwriter, and actress is finally embracing sobriety and adjusting her lifestyle so that it promotes a healthy healing environment.
+Since her 2018 overdose, Demi had worked tirelessly on their recovery and has remained sober ever since.
+It’s taken her many years and countless relapses, but the singer, songwriter, and actress is finally embracing sobriety and adjusting their lifestyle so that it promotes a healthy healing environment.

 It’s Okay to Ask for Help

 Admitting that you have a problem and are struggling with addiction is the first and most important step in the recovery process.
 Even though the stigma of drug addiction is, sadly, still widely prominent, don’t let it deter you from wanting a better life for yourself.
 Addiction knows no bounds, and there are countless people out there who are fighting the same battle as you are.
 Demi Lovato’s recovery journey is a great example of this.